reeses-pieces/tron/README.md

 ## Motivation

-Learning to code + nostalgia = Winning combination
+Learning to code + nostalgia = a winning combination

 ## Installation